kellykindla/stock-analysis/README.md

 <img width="475" alt="DisplayingData" src="https://user-images.githubusercontent.com/92558842/139619159-4a412f70-083b-41fc-87ef-883ca19dff65.png">

 We further restructured our code by making it more user friendly.
 We introduced formatting to aid in the readability of the data results and created options for user interaction through the use of message boxes and buttons.
 For example, the code below allows us to run the analysis on the year selected by the user:

-	yearValue = InputBox("What year would you like to run the analysis on?")
+	'yearValue = InputBox("What year would you like to run the analysis on?")

 Lastly, to properly refractor our code, we evaluated the run time of our code by using the timer function of VBA to measure how much time elapsed from the moment we receive the users input to the last value being output and formatted, as represented in the summary code below.

 	‘receive user input on what year to analyze